Observability-Aware Control for Quadrotor Formation Flight with Range-only Measurement: Problem Statement

 \subsection{The Follower Drone Localization Problem with Range-Only Measurements}

-For a nonlinear system given by Eqs.~\eqref{eq:dynamicalSystem} and~\eqref{eq:observation}, state estimators are typically not optimal, and estimation precision can be improved by trajectory optimization.
-The classical approach is to optimize some metric \(\gamma\), such as the trace, determinant, or minimum eigenvalue, of the EKF posterior covariance matrix \(\hat{\mathbf{P}}_k\) according to~\cite{trawny2004optimized,go2024trajectory} as shown:
+For a nonlinear system such as a quadrotor CLS, state estimators are typically not optimal, and estimation precision can be improved by optimal control.
+Formulating the optimization problem requires a principled choice of both the precision metric and the system model.

-where \(\mathbf{H}_k\) is the observation Jacobian and \(\check{\mathbf{P}}_0\) is the initial prior covariance.
-However, this approach is not viable for systems where some state variables are not expressed in the observation model.
-A well-studied example is inertial navigation models augmented by IMU biases~\cite{hausman2017observability,grebe2021observability}.
-Our CLS is another such example, since the inter-drone velocity \(\mathbf{v}\) is not expressed in Eq.~\eqref{eq:observationModel}.
-In this case, the observation Jacobian contains zero columns at any point of evaluation \(\mathbf{x}_k\):
+We chose observability, quantified by the LOG and approximated through Lie Derivatives following Ref.~\cite{hausman2017observability}, as the precision metric because Lie derivatives enable it to reflect how the system configuration, velocity, acceleration, and even higher-order motion lead to informative, evolving observations.
+Many alternative metrics of positioning quality, such as EKF covariance, the FIM, and the CRLB, rely on first-order linearizations of the observation model.
+They are generally unsuitable for systems with indirectly observed state components, such as inertial navigation models augmented by biases~\cite{hausman2017observability,grebe2021observability} and our CLS, where the inter-drone velocity \(\mathbf{v}\) is absent from Eq.~\eqref{eq:observationModel}.